What is the construction schedule?

 What will be happening during the Spring 2017 semester?

-Beginning in January and running through mid-April, the contractor will be erecting the steel on the portion of the building that rises above the foundation - also known as the superstructure.
+Beginning in January and running through mid-April, the contractor will be erecting the steel on the portion of The Milstein Center that rises above the foundation - also known as the superstructure.
 A crawler crane, located on the Claremont side of campus, is being used to build the superstructure.

 The steel erection operation will involve daily deliveries of steel to the site.
 Delivery trucks will be queued on Riverside Drive and come to Claremont for just-in-time delivery.
 Before the steel structure reaches 75 feet in height, an outside hoist will be installed at the tower portion of the building on the Claremont Avenue side of the site.
 This hoist will allow for staff and material deliveries to the individual floors.
 The superstructure concrete operation will begin once the steel erection is three to four stories high.